Collinskayode/Collinskayode/README.md

 - 💞️ I’m looking to collaborate on data analysis projects and creating insightful dashboards.
 - 📫 You can reach me via [My Email} (collinskayode64@yahoo.com) or [Linkedln] (https://www.linkedin.com/in/collins-olanrewaju-0b4055216)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love vollyball, cooking and data hackathons for fun.
+- ⚡ Fun fact: I love volleyball, cooking and data hackathons for fun.

 <!---
 Collinskayode/Collinskayode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.